ucsb-cs56-webapps/ucsb-cs56-where-is-every1/README.md

 # Fall 2018

-This project is a simple webapp which scrapes for sale websites based on input keywords.
-This allows users to input a request and metadata surrounding that request (ultimately things like price, or which websites to search), and the webapp will scrape those website periodically in and then notify the user when their requested item becomes available.
+This project is a simple webapp which scrapes course catalog of UCSB to take data of every class room being used.
+The data of classes in use will be outputted based on the room number or building.
+The class in use will be outputted in a graphical manner based on time-slots from first class to last.
 Andrew: agprice

 Diane: dianephan